Independence Day Speeches Over the Years

 The future of any country or region is fragile - it is vulnerable to natural disasters, ideological domination evoking internal strife, ulterior motives and external conspiracies.
-A vast majority of people living in India are simple and harmless.
-This silent group of people live their lives with an industrious approach and have no intention to harm or disrespect others.
-We have come this far only because of meritocracy and if we wish to become a developed nation, we have to rise above everyday chatter and abstain from people who flatter.
+A vast majority of people living in India are harmless and straightforward.
+This silent group lives industriously and does not intend to harm or disrespect others.
+We have come this far only because of meritocracy, and if we wish to become a developed nation, we have to rise above everyday chatter and abstain from people who flatter.

-Each one of us should have a road map that can take us to the next level.
+We should have a road map to take us to the next level.
 Instead of looking at development from a macro perspective, we need to work on the individual level and build from the ground up.
-Independence Day is a time to reflect on the achievements and resurrect the priorities that may have been skipped for lack of resources or intent.
-Any idea or political movement that we see in our times is not built overnight.
-People get behind a thought because it addresses their common concerns and to put it simply, it gives them a voice.
+Independence Day is a time to reflect on achievements and resurrect priorities that may have been skipped due to a lack of resources or intent.
+Any idea or political movement we see today is not built overnight.
+People get behind a thought because it addresses their everyday concerns, and to put it simply, it gives them a voice.

-Now when you have a concern that may hinder your thought and economic mobility, you cannot just wish away all the ills of the system at one go.
+Now, when your concern may hinder your thought and economic mobility, you cannot just wish away all the system's ills at one go.
 Change in a democracy demands devotion and persistence.
 It takes generations to see ideas in motion.
-And, if all this seems too tiring or boring, then as I had said in the above paragraph, quitting is the easiest option in India.
+And, if all this seems too tiring or boring, then, as I had said in the above paragraph, quitting is the easiest option in India.

 The idea to write this blog post came from the speech India’s Prime Minister (PM) delivers every year since 1947 on 15th August.
-Till date 13 individuals have had the privilege to deliver a message on Independence Day to all the countrymen.
-Though there have been 15 PMs so far, Shri Gulzarilal Nanda and Shri Chandra Shekhar are two former PMs who never got the opportunity to deliver a speech on Independence Day from the Red Fort.
+To date, 13 individuals have been privileged to provide a message on Independence Day to all fellow citizens.
+Though there have been 15 PMs so far, Shri Gulzarilal Nanda and Shri Chandra Shekhar are two former PMs who never got to deliver a speech on Independence Day from the Red Fort.

 Independence Day speeches ought to be a set of words sewn with hope, pride, pragmatism and above all patriotism.
-We can all do the country a favour by modulating our thoughts that are forward looking and shorten conversations that dwell on missed opportunities.
+We can all do the country a favour by modulating our forward-looking thoughts and shortening conversations that dwell on missed opportunities.

-The real awakening as a nation has no room for embarrassing others by reminding them about their mistakes.
-It is important to learn from the past mistakes or shortcomings in the system, abuse of power etc. If we are so aware of the shortcomings and know the ways to mend the situation then let us be vigilant that no mistake of the past finds any room in the future of our beloved country.
+The real awakening as a nation has no room for embarrassing others by reminding them of their mistakes.
+It is essential to learn from past mistakes or shortcomings in the system, abuse of power, etc. If we know the weaknesses and how to mend the situation, let us be vigilant so that no mistake of the past finds room for our beloved country's future.

-Let us take a look at how our PMs have addressed the nation on Independence Day.
-This blog post covers the highlights of all the speeches from 1947 to 2023.
+Let us look at how our PMs have addressed the nation on Independence Day.
+This blog post covers the highlights of all the speeches from 1947 to 2024.

 Shri Jawaharlal Nehru (1947 - 1963)

-Shri Jawaharlal Nehru was chosen as the first PM of independent India.
-Nehru’s speeches over the years were identical and lacked any definite call to action.
-He started most speeches by stating the obvious facts on poverty, inflation and glorifying Shri M.K.
+Shri Jawaharlal Nehru was chosen as the first Prime Minister of independent India.
+Nehru’s speeches were identical and lacked any definite call to action.
+He started most speeches by stating the obvious facts on poverty and inflation and glorifying Shri M.K.
 Gandhi for the successful freedom struggle.
-A galaxy of freedom fighters and their immeasurable sacrifices were never acknowledged by Nehru.
+Nehru never acknowledged a galaxy of freedom fighters and their immeasurable sacrifices.
 This was not by oversight but by design.

-The expressions such as food scarcity, inflation, and how freedom was achieved through peaceful, non-violent ways were copy-pasted year after year.
-Nehru’s repeated appeal for internal peace shows how we kept fighting among ourselves even after a long struggle of independence.
-Every year his remarks started in a pessimistic tone.
-Nehru made a mockery of the freedom fighter’s sacrifice when, in 1956, he said that India gained independence because of friendship and cooperation with a mighty and proud empire.
-Equating M.K.
-Gandhi with Lord Buddha was not just distasteful but extremely dishonest as well.
+The expressions such as food scarcity, inflation, and how freedom was achieved through peaceful, non-violent ways were copied and pasted year after year.
+Nehru’s repeated appeal for internal peace shows how we kept fighting among ourselves even after a long struggle for independence.
+Every year, his remarks started in a pessimistic tone.
+Nehru made a mockery of the freedom fighters’ sacrifice when in 1956 he said India gained independence because of friendship and cooperation with a mighty and proud empire.

 Shri Lal Bahadur Shastri (1964 and 1965)

 Shri Lal Bahadur Shastri had a short stint as PM.
-His two speeches were also identical and had several paraphrased sentences from Nehru’s speeches.
+His two speeches were identical and had several paraphrased sentences from Nehru’s speeches.
 Shastri also spoke about food scarcity and rising prices.
 He announced that essential commodities will be available from fair price shops.
-Chinese aggression and good relations with all the neighbours found prominence in Shastri’s Independence Day speeches.
-Shastri appealed for cutting down on hoarding and even asked common people to observe austerity.
-There was no point in living in denial that India faced acute food shortage for several years after independence.
+Chinese aggression and good relations with all the neighbours were found to be prominent in Shastri’s Independence Day speeches.
+Shastri appealed to cut down on hoarding and even asked ordinary people to observe austerity.
+There was no point in denying that India faced an acute food shortage for several years after independence.

 Shrimati Indira Gandhi (1966 - 1976 and 1980 - 1984)

-Shrimati Indira Gandhi too began all her Independence Day speeches on the defensive and her choice of words exhibited a victim mentality.
+Shrimati Indira Gandhi, too, began all her Independence Day speeches on the defensive, and her choice of words exhibited a victim mentality.
 Beginning the speeches by stating how we as a nation were struggling lowered the bar of expectations.
-It not only punctured the confidence but held people back from doing something big.
-In 1968 Smt.
+It punctured the confidence and held people back from doing something big.
+In 1968, Smt.
 Gandhi expressed how this land of Buddha, Akbar and M.K.
 Gandhi should have no place for violence.
-By taking the name of Akbar and M.K.
-Gandhi alongwith Buddha, her deceitful nature came to the fore.
+Taking the names of Akbar and M.K.
+Gandhi alongside Buddha could have been avoided, but nevertheless, it kept happening unabetted.

 Smt.
-Gandhi appealed to educated people to not hanker after government jobs.
+Gandhi appealed to educated people not to hanker after government jobs.
 She was straightforward in pointing out the inefficiencies in public sector undertakings (PSUs).
 In one of her speeches, Smt.
 Gandhi spoke about the steep increase in population since 1947.
-Even after being the leader of the nation and having all the power at her disposal, she could not do much about hoarding and black marketing.
+Even after being the nation's leader and having all the power at her disposal, she could not do much about hoarding and black marketing.
 In one of the speeches, Smt.
 Gandhi mentioned that democracy was in danger.

-Smt.
-Gandhi asked people to adopt solar and wind energy when India faced acute electricity shortage.
-While she defended the imposition of emergency, there were some forward looking statements in her speeches.
-Towards the end of her second stint, Shri Subhas Chandra Bose was appreciated as one of the key contributors in the freedom struggle.
+When India faced an acute electricity shortage, Smt.
+Gandhi asked people to adopt solar and wind energy.
+While she defended the imposition of the emergency, there were some forward-looking statements in her speeches.
+Towards the end of her second stint, Shri Subhas Chandra Bose was appreciated as one of the key contributors to the freedom struggle.

 Shri Morarji Desai (1977 and 1978)

 Shri Morarji Desai became PM by merging five political parties.
-His speeches on both the occasions did not have any fresh message.
+His speeches on both occasions did not have any fresh message.
 Desai did not mince words when he chose to speak about the ills of untouchability and how it was holding the country back.
-On one instance, he remarked that the fruits of development are not reaching 60 - 70 percent of the population.
+In one instance, he remarked that the fruits of development are not reaching 60 - 70 per cent of the population.
 Restoration of press and judicial freedom found prominence in Desai’s first Independence Day speech.

 Shri Charan Singh (1979)

-Shri Charan Singh chose the first quarter of his speech justifying the breakdown of earlier alliance and how all the background work was done keeping democratic values intact.
+Shri Charan Singh chose the first quarter of his speech to justify the breakdown of the earlier alliance and how all the background work was done, keeping democratic values intact.
 He spoke on inflation, poverty and how constant strikes halted production and exports.
 Calling for an end to industrial strikes, Charan Singh gave examples of economic development in Japan and Israel.

 Shri Rajiv Gandhi (1985 - 1989)

-Shri Rajiv Gandhi went a step further in glorifying M.K.
-Gandhi by equating him with Buddha, Kabir and Guru Nanak.
-He also spoke on poverty and how freedom was won by the Congress party.
-Rajiv Gandhi wanted to cleanse river Ganga and the political system by introducing an anti-defection bill and allowing political parties to accept donations through official channels.
+Shri Rajiv Gandhi glorified M.K.
+Gandhi further by equating him with Buddha, Kabir, and Guru Nanak.
+He also spoke on poverty and how the Congress party won freedom.
+Rajiv Gandhi wanted to cleanse the river Ganga and the political system by introducing an anti-defection bill and allowing political parties to accept donations through official channels.

-During his 1988 speech, Rajiv Gandhi stated that India was in the favour of a Palestine state and the two-state solution was in greater global interest.
-In the same year he coined the idea of rural employment scheme and how development programmes were not reaching the grassroots.
-After being in power for a considerable amount of time the helplessness and frustration he expressed over power brokers, hoarders and internal violence presented a sorry state of affairs.
+During his 1988 speech, Rajiv Gandhi stated that India favoured a Palestinian state and the two-state solution was in greater global interest.
+In the same year, he coined the idea of the rural employment scheme and how development programmes were not reaching the grassroots.
+After being in power for a considerable amount of time, the helplessness and frustration he expressed over power brokers, hoarders and internal violence presented a sorry state of affairs.

-While the nation was moving ahead with the missile programme, Rajiv Gandhi cautioned the countrymen about the unholy nexus of capitalists, conservatives, and feudal forces.
+While the nation was advancing the missile programme, Rajiv Gandhi cautioned the fellow citizens about the unholy nexus of capitalists, conservatives, and feudal forces.

 Shri Vishwanath Pratap Singh (1990)

-Shri Vishwanath Pratap Singh acknowledged a long list of freedom fighters and gave a special mention to Shri Jayaprakash Narayan Srivastava (JP).
-He remarked that if one were to scratch the stones of Red Fort, they could find the old grandeur of Mahabharat times.
-VP Singh spoke on how the drought in Saurashtra had affected the groundnut production and its impact on cooking oil prices.
-Fuel prices in the country were climbing higher due to the middle-east crisis, also resulting in higher foreign exchange outgo.
-VP Singh asked countrymen to not seek and promote populist measures because giving away stuff or borrowing from other nations could hamper future generations.
-The mention of reservation in government jobs and panchayat raj system started to get mention in VP Singh’s tenure.
+Shri Vishwanath Pratap Singh acknowledged a long list of freedom fighters and mentioned Shri Jayaprakash Narayan Srivastava (JP).
+He remarked that if one were to scratch the stones of the Red Fort, one could find the old grandeur of the Mahabharat times.
+VP Singh spoke about how the drought in Saurashtra had affected groundnut production and its impact on cooking oil prices.
+Fuel prices in the country increased due to the Middle East crisis, resulting in higher foreign exchange outgo.
+VP Singh asked fellow citizens not to seek or promote populist measures because giving away stuff or borrowing from other nations could hamper future generations.
+The mention of reservation in government jobs and the panchayat raj system started to get mentioned during VP Singh’s tenure.

 Shri P. V. Narasimha Rao (1991 - 1995)

 Shri P. V. Narasimha Rao delivered his first Independence Day speech after 55 days in office.
 He spoke about how his government had inherited a situation which was vitiated by fundamentalism, hatred among castes and social unrest.
-The financial credibility of the country would have touched nadir had Rao’s government not opened up the economy for foreign investment and removed the license and permits regime in industries.
+The country's financial credibility would have touched a nadir had Rao’s government not opened up the economy for foreign investment and removed the license and permits regime in industries.

-The Government of India could not have delayed economic reforms any further as procrastination would have been suicidal.
+The Government of India could not have delayed economic reforms further, as procrastination would have been suicidal.
 Rao spoke on strengthening the public distribution system and improving land records.
-In his second speech in 1992, Rao asked the countrymen to put a moratorium on agitations raising contentious issues.
-Throughout his tenure, Rao consistently shed light on gradual recovery in foreign exchange reserves.
-In an attempt to check leakages in the welfare and employment programmes, Rao announced that a part of the wages would be given in the form of foodgrains.
-He coined the concept of reservation for economically weaker sections.
+In his second speech in 1992, Rao asked fellow citizens to put a moratorium on agitations that raised contentious issues.
+Throughout his tenure, Rao consistently shed light on the gradual recovery in foreign exchange reserves.
+To check leakages in the welfare and employment programmes, Rao announced that a part of the wages would be given as food grains.
+He coined the concept of reservation for the economically weaker sections.

 In the 1993 Independence Day speech, Rao announced a scheme for women’s financial inclusion and independence.
-Changes to the Waqf Act had become essential and Rao did not hesitate to share this message from the ramparts of the Red Fort.
-A scheme for 90 - 100 days of employment during lean agricultural season was also in the works during this time.
+Changes to the Waqf Act had become essential, and Rao did not hesitate to share this message from the ramparts of the Red Fort.
+A scheme for 90 - 100 days of employment during the lean agricultural season was also in the works.

-As the nation was marching ahead slowly, a programme for elimination of child labour in hazardous industries was announced in 1994.
-To address the problem of unemployment Rao announced a scheme for giving INR 1,00,000 as self-employment loans.
-In 1995 Rao expressed displeasure over neighbouring countries’ terror export modules and later going to international fora to gain sympathy.
+As the nation marched slowly, a programme for eliminating child labour in hazardous industries was announced in 1994.
+To address the unemployment problem, Rao announced a scheme for giving INR 1,00,000 as self-employment loans.
+In 1995, Rao expressed displeasure over neighbouring countries’ terror export modules and later went to international fora to gain sympathy.

-The Independence Day speech by Rao in 1995 had a very interesting remark on our constitution’s directive principles of state policy.
-As per Article 44 of the Constitution of India “The State shall endeavour to secure for the citizens a uniform civil code throughout the territory of India.”
-Rao opined that religion and politics have their own places.
-Further, he made a contentious remark by saying that “we only want to have a right.
+The Independence Day speech by Rao in 1995 had a fascinating remark on our constitution’s directive principles of state policy.
+Article 44 of the Constitution of India states, “The State shall endeavour to secure for the citizens a uniform civil code throughout the territory of India.”
+Rao opined that religion and politics have their places.
+Further, he commented contentiously: "We only want to have a right.
 It does not mean we will have a uniform civil code…. it does not mean we do not respect the constitution.”
 Rao was pacifying the fears of a section of citizens when he said that it is “not very easy to have one personal law.”
-Schemes like introduction and expansion of mid-day meal schemes also found mention in Rao’s last Independence Day speech as PM.
+Rao’s last Independence Day speech as the Prime Minister also mentioned schemes like the introduction and expansion of mid-day meal schemes.

 Shri H. D. Deve Gowda (1996)

-Shri H. D. Deve Gowda paid tribute to the constitution and democratic values for enabling him to become the PM.
+Shri H. D. Deve Gowda paid tribute to the constitution and democratic values that enabled him to become the PM.
 He talked about a common minimum programme (CMP) that was the guiding principle for his government.
-Deve Gowda spoke about corruption in high places but did not talk about the ‘how to get rid of it’ part.
+Deve Gowda spoke about corruption in high places but did not discuss the ‘how to get rid of it’ part.

 Shri Inder Kumar Gujral (1997)

 Shri Inder Kumar Gujral had the privilege of speaking on the 50th anniversary of our Independence Day.
-He made an announcement that the pension for freedom fighters will be doubled.
-Gujral made it clear that India will not succumb to any sort of pressure to sign a non-proliferation treaty.
-The symbolism of making Shri K.R.
-Narayanan the first Dalit President of India also found mention in Gujral’s speech.
-He made an announcement that potable water will be a priority of the future 5-year plans.
+He announced that the pensions of freedom fighters would be doubled.
+Gujral clarified that India will not succumb to any pressure to sign a non-proliferation treaty.
+The symbolism of Shri K.R.
+Narayanan being the first Dalit President of India was also mentioned in Gujral’s speech.
+He announced that potable water will be a priority of the 5-year plans.

 Shri Atal Bihari Vajpayee (1998 - 2003)